DanWahlin/Observable-Store/README.md

     ]
     ```

-1. Any component can be notified of changes to the store state by subscribing to the `stateChanged` observable:
+1. Import your store into a component:

     ``` javascript
+    import CustomersStore from '../stores/CustomersStore';
+    ```

+1. Now use your store to access or update data.
+Any component can be notified of changes to the store state by subscribing to the `stateChanged` observable:

+    ``` javascript
+    storeSub = null;

     componentDidMount() {
-        // Create the store
-        // You can create as many store objects as you want, but they'll
-        // all share the same data (singleton store of data) let store = new CustomersStore();

         // ###### CustomersStore ########
         // Option 1: Subscribe to store changes
         // Useful when a component needs to be notified of changes but won't always
         // call store directly.
-        this.storeSub = store.stateChanged.subscribe(state => {
+        this.storeSub = CustomersStore.stateChanged.subscribe(state => {
           if (state) {
             this.setState({ customers: state.customers });
           }
         });

-        // In this example we trigger getting the customers (code above receives the customers) store.getCustomers();
+        // In this example we trigger getting the customers (code above receives the customers) CustomersStore.getCustomers();

         // Option 2: Get data directly from store
         // If a component triggers getting the data it can retrieve it directly rather than subscribing
-        // store.getCustomers()
+        // CustomersStore.getCustomers()
         //     .then(customers => {
         //       ....
         //     });